-We plan to implement all optimizations mentioned in Section 2.2.3 and instead of interpretation, generate code for a parser that uses tables and control-flow embedded DFAs.
+We plan to implement all optimizations mentioned in Section 2.2.3 and instead of interpreting, code generate a parser that uses tables and control-flow embedded DFAs.
 The resulting parser should obtain performance comparable to that of Lex/Yacc combinations.